Australia and the United States relations

 There has been a long standing and close relationship between Australian and United States leaders.
 See the extensive list of visits by Prime Ministers and Governor Generals to the United States since Federation, prepared by the US Office of the Historian, Department of State.

 Recent visits to the United States

-In February 2018 the Prime Minister of Australia, the Hon Malcolm Turnbull MP, Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP; and state Premiers and Chief Ministers attended the National Governor's Association Winter Meetings as part of the largest and most significant delegation of Australian government leaders and business leaders ever to visit the United States.
+In February 2018 the Former Prime Minister of Australia, the Hon Malcolm Turnbull MP, Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP; and state Premiers and Chief Ministers attended the National Governor's Association Winter Meetings as part of the largest and most significant delegation of Australian government leaders and business leaders ever to visit the United States.
 The NGA Chairman, Governor Sandoval of Nevada, invited Australia to be an international partner to the NGA for the 2018 Winter meeting which reflected the close bilateral relationship between Australia and the United States, and allowed for extensive discussions across levels of government.
 A Memorandum of Understanding was signed at the event to further co-operation between Australian state and territory governments with their US counterparts, laying the foundation for further activity at the state level in both countries.